 As soon as you have received your Transcript of Records, the certificate containing the courses you attended and grades you earned, from your host university, you can request the recognition and conversion of the credits you obtained abroad with the examination committee of your department.
 You will need:

 The examination committees of the departments work with standardized tables.
 The conversion tables for grades from coursework and examinations completed abroad can be found in ILIAS.
-Log in with your username and password, choose the group “Table of grade equivalents for studying abroad ” and register for it.
-This is where you can find the current conversion tables for all departments.

 During my semester abroad in Rome, I had the opportunity to take courses from other related fields of study.
 I was able to learn many new things and expand my spectrum of interests.
 Right from the start, the partner university organized many events for exchange students.
 This made it easy to find friends and get to know and love the Italian way of life.
 I came to know the city, the people and their mindset more intensely than it would have been possible without this semester abroad.